shaunlebron/how-we-made-a-game/drawing.md

 ### Billboards

-To draw an image on the screen at a certain position, we draw it in a so-called "billboard".
-You can think of it as a front-facing picture frame that you can move around in 3D space.
+We define a "billboard" to simplify the task of drawing an image with a given position, alignment and size.
+You can think of it as a picture frame that you can move around in 3D space, as long as it is facing forward.
+The methods in the billboard calculate pixel positions from the properties discussed next.

 #### Size